owlbarn/tutorial/book/diffequation/README.md

 ```

 The `rk4` solver is short for "forth-order Runge-Kutta Method" that we have introduced before.
-The results shows both the steps $ts$ and the system values at each step $ys$.
+The result shows both the steps $ts$ and the system values at each step $ys$.
 We can visualise the oscillation according to the result:

 ![Visualise the solution of a simple linear system](images/diffequation/plot_rk00.png "plot_rk00"){ width=60% #fig:diffequation:plot_rk00 }